 Vaccines cause autism – Conspiracy Theories Myths

-Vaccines are the one to help the immune system and thus protects us from a disease.
-It has been studied that it was the most effective method to cure the diseases and it proved to eradicate infectious diseases like smallpox, polio and tetanus from the world.
-Conspiracy theorists are peddling misinformation to break the trust of the people to inject vaccines and are providing them with numerous fake theories.
-It is so unfortunate to hear the news that many educated individuals are believing in some crazy and absurd conspiracy theories.
-Many public health organisations and physicians are defying misconceptions about vaccines for more than decades and are proving the facts to ensure safety to all the people.
-Let us go through some of the conspiracy theories about vaccines and to get the facts right.
+Almost all vaccines that come out and are widely used go through rigorous testing at various stages.
+Tens of thousands of volunteers are tested before a vaccine is released for public use.
+Vaccine researchers and production companies halt research even if a single person shows serious side effects.
+There is no evidence that vaccines cause autism or other serious side effects.
+Vaccines help the immune system and thus protect us from disease.
+Studies have shown that vaccination is the most effective method to control diseases, and it has proven to eradicate infectious diseases like smallpox, polio, and tetanus from the world.
+Conspiracy theorists are peddling misinformation to undermine public trust in vaccines by spreading numerous fake theories.
+It is unfortunate to hear that many educated individuals are believing in some crazy and absurd conspiracy theories.
+Many public health organizations and physicians have been defying misconceptions about vaccines for more than decades and are providing factual information to ensure safety for all people.
+Let us examine some of the conspiracy theories about vaccines to get the facts right.

 • Conspiracy Theory – Vaccines causes autism: